Flippachu/beta-saber/README.md

 # DESCRIPTION

 **beta-saber** is a beat saber knock-off made in Eclipse using the Processing core and bash.
 Beat maps are automatically generated using Minim.
-Songs are downloaded using Youtube-dl, Spotify-dl, and ffmpeg.
-The Spotify-web-API java wrapper is used in tandem with Spotify-dl.
+Songs are downloaded using youtube-dl, spotify-dl, and FFmpeg.
+The spotify-web-API java wrapper is used in tandem with spotify-dl.

 # INSTALLATION